ENGN2912B-2018/HPC-A/Qt installation guide.md

 ```
 ./qt-opensource-linux-x64-5.10.1.run
 ```
 Now you can see a Qt installation window.
-Sign in or sign up first, and **make sure your installation directory can be read and written freely**.
+Sign in or sign up first, and **MAKE SURE your installation directory is where you can read and write files freely**.
 Then you can continue to install Qt with default settings.

 - **Install necessary tools and libraries:**

-You need to make sure that you have essential building tools and libraries in your machine.
+Make sure that you have essential build tools and libraries in your machine.
 Execute the following command to install **g++**:
 ```
 sudo apt-get install build-essential
 ```